Project Leaders

 In Memory of Dennis “Denny” Walaker

-After having served as the Fargo Public Works operations manager since 1989, Denny ran for and was elected as Fargo mayor in 2006.
+After having served as the Fargo Public Works operations manager since 1989, Walaker ran for and was elected as Fargo mayor in 2006.
 His experience with snow removal and flood fighting made him a trusted voice for the ongoing flooding issues.
 When record flooding came in 2009, he was the public face of the fight.
 When federal agencies pushed for him to issue a complete evacuation order for the city, he instead inspired the community to continue the fight — a fight the city won.
 He was Fargo mayor when the Joint Powers Agreement was executed to form the MFDA, and he supported hiring the expertise necessary to implement the comprehensive project.
-Denny died in December 2014, during his third term as mayor.
+Walaker died in December 2014, during his third term as mayor.

 Robert Wilson, County Administrator